d2soft/NimbbLibrary-iOS/README.md

 }];
 ```

-When the player is initialized with success, you can start recording videos with this line of code... and that's it!
+When the player is initialized with success, you can start recording videos using only one method... and that's it!

 ```objective-c
 [NimbbPlayer startCaptureVideoFromViewController:self